-- Tests were performed with different TOE configurations, i.e. with different TOE interfaces (USB, contact based) as well as with the TOE simulator (software based TOE simulation). - The TOE has been tested in the configurations Configuration 1 and Configuration 2 (see chapter 8). - Tests were done in different life-cycle phases (e.g. Global Platform life cycle states SECURED, OP_READY, etc.).

-- Tests were additionally performed with samples that had the re-flash and reset life-cycle ability for prevention of increased amount of broken samples during testing. - Penetration tests were performed with special samples reduced/modified to the functionality to test.
+- Tests were performed with different TOE configurations, i.e. with different TOE interfaces (contact based and contactless) as well as with the TOE simulator (software based TOE simulation). - The TOE has been tested in the configurations Configuration 1 and Configuration 2 representing the final TOE. - Tests were done in different life-cycle phase (e.g. Global Platform life cycle states SECURED, OP_READY, etc.). - Tests were additionally performed with samples that had the re-flash and reset life-cycle ability for prevention of increased amount of broken samples during testing. - Penetration tests were performed with special samples reduced/modified to the functionality which is tested.